microsoft/MixedReality-AzureCommunicationServices-Sample/README.md

-# Azure Communication Services for HoloLens 2
+# Sample: Video Calling and Teams in a HoloLens 2 Application

 ## Introduction

 This sample demonstrates how to use the Azure Communication Services within an immersive mixed reality application, running on HoloLens 2.